How to Integrate Blockchain Into Your Existing App (Without Starting Over)

 The number one killer is over-engineering.

-That's the pattern.
+That is the pattern.
 Blockchain where it matters.
 Normal tech everywhere else.

 5 Practical Approaches to Integration